Edward J. HoodEdward Hood Clark Hill

 Edward is also a trained and qualified mediator and arbitrator.
 He accepts mediation and arbitration engagements involving business, construction, and professional liability issues.
 Edward is a member of the American Arbitration Association’s national roster of construction arbitrators.

-Edward is rated "AV" by Martindale-Hubbell's peer review rating service, the highest rating for legal ability and ethics, and has been selected for inclusion in Michigan Super Lawyers since 2010.
+Edward is rated "AV" by Martindale-Hubbell's peer review rating service, the highest rating for legal ability and ethics, and has been selected for inclusion in Michigan Super Lawyers and in The Best Lawyers in America.
 He is a Fellow of the American Bar Foundation, an honor reserved to less than one percent of lawyers in each state.

-Edward currently serves as a member of the State Bar of Michigan Professional Standards Steering Committee, having served as a member of the State Bar of Michigan Committee on Professional Ethics from 2011 through 2017.
+Edward currently serves as a member of the State Bar of Michigan Committee on Professional Ethics.
 He has also been active in three chapters of the American Inns of Court – an organization dedicated to excellence and civility in advocacy.

 While at the University of Michigan, Edward majored in English literature and earned a varsity letter as a member of the Michigan football team from 1982 to 1985.
 Edward remains an active supporter of University of Michigan athletics, and served as President of the Letterwinners M Club for 2007-2008.